-Dr. Patricia Simon, DVM, MPH, DACVPM
+Dr. Patricia Simon, DVM, MPH, DACVPM, CCRT

 “My mission is to build long-term, sustainable relationships by providing a healthy, friendly, and safe atmosphere that is focused on my clients and their pets.”